SimonDosda/SimonDosda.github.io/_posts/2022-01-03-git-rebase-workflow.md

 When we choose to enforce having a clean, readable history, composed of well-defined atomic commits on a single linear branch, the advantages of doing so greatly overcome the little extra time we spend to ensure everything we integrate to our main branch is clean:

 - we can now **easily read the history** and understand what changes were made
-- if there were some changes we don't understand, we were able to read all the **relevant associated changes in the same commit**
+- if there are some changes we don't understand, we can read all the **relevant associated changes in the same commit**
 - if we have a problem with a deployment, we can **easily revert the last commit**

 In this article, I will introduce the main rules to maintain a clean git history and show you how I personally apply them in my day-to-day development.